cty012/cloudflare-ip-scanner/README.md

-# Cloudflare IP Scanner
+# Cloudflare TCP Scanner

-This script tests Cloudflare's IP ranges to find the one with the lowest latency from your current network location.
+This script tests Cloudflare's IP ranges to find the one with the lowest TCP latency from your current network location.
 It's a useful tool for optimizing network settings to connect to Cloudflare's network more efficiently.

 The script fetches Cloudflare's official IP ranges, pings a sample of these IPs to measure round-trip time, and displays a real-time, sorted list of the fastest IPs.